skip to Main Content

 Zuzu began reverse sneezing after receiving a bordetella vaccine.
 This effect is typically short-lived.

-A quick call to the vet was all that was needed to reassure her mom that this can be a temporary side effect from the vaccine which was administered as an inhalant.
+A quick call to the vet was all that was needed to reassure her mom that a dog reverse sneezes as a temporary side effect from the vaccine, which was administered as an inhalant.

-Reverse sneezing has no harmful effects on your dog.
+Reverse sneezing in dogs has no harmful effects.
 More than likely, your pup will go back to being their normal self after an episode has passed.

-A trip to the vet can also help rule out any underlying health problems like an upper respiratory tract infection, asthma, heart disease, tracheal collapse, or kennel cough.
+A trip to the vet can also help rule out any underlying health problem, like an upper respiratory tract infection, asthma, heart disease, tracheal collapse, inflammation, nasal tumors or polyps, or kennel cough.

 Kennel cough is a highly contagious bacterial infection that commonly spreads through animal shelters or from shared water bowls at dog parks.

-If you’ve recently adopted a shelter dog, keep an eye out for reverse sneezing to make sure your dog hasn’t contracted this serious infection.
+If you’ve recently adopted a shelter dog, keep an eye out for reverse sneezing to make sure your dog hasn’t contracted this serious infection or any other upper respiratory infection.
 The “hacking” cough associated with kennel cough can easily be mistaken for “coughing” sounds associated with reverse sneezing.

 • Persistent cough